 How to Build a Raised Vegetable Bed

-Are you having trouble growing your favorite vegetables due to poorly draining soil?
-Follow these easy step-by-step instructions and build your own raised veggie bed.
+Having trouble growing your favorite vegetables due to poorly draining soil?
+Follow these step-by-step instructions and build your own raised veggie bed.

 Materials and Tools: